 If your loved one has been detained and is facing deportation/removal, it is crucial that you seek help from a qualified legal professional.
 In fact, it is recommended that you speak to an immigration lawyer within the first 24 hours.
 Not only do these cases have the potential to move quickly, but they are complicated.
 A lawyer will be able to assess the situation, help you explore all available legal options, and take action to protect your family.

-At the Law Office of Joshua L. Goldstein, PC, we fight tirelessly to protect the rights and interests of immigrants in Los Angeles and throughout Southern California.
+At the Goldstein Immigration Lawyers, we fight tirelessly to protect the rights and interests of immigrants in Los Angeles and throughout Southern California.
 If you or your family member was detained by ICE or has received a Notice to Appear, you need to take immediate action.
 For a fully confidential immigration consultation, please contact our Los Angeles law office today at (213) 262-2000.